24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_22_08_54_25_uvm_testbench_overview.md

 ### UVM Scoreboard {#uvm-scoreboard}

-The UVM Scoreboard collects the resposes from the DUT and checks for correctness by comparing to a reference model know as the `predictor`.
+The UVM Scoreboard collects the responses from the DUT and checks for correctness by comparing to a reference model know as the `predictor`.

 ### UVM Agent {#uvm-agent}